benquike/radare2book/introduction/basic_debugger_session.md

 To get help on visual mode, press `?`.
 To scroll help screen, use arrows.
 To exit help view, press `q`.

 A frequently used command is `dr`, to read or write values of target's general purpose registers.
 You can also manipulate the hardware and extended/floating point registers.

+### Questions
+1. How to map a new file to standard input/output/error?
+2. How to set conditional breakpoints?